vdurmont/userinfo-js/README.md

 UserInfo.js
 ============

-This library helps you query the [userinfo.io](http://userinfo.io) API and retrieve usefull information about your user such as his IP address and his location.
+This library helps you query the [userinfo.io](http://userinfo.io) API and retrieve useful information about your user such as his IP address and his location.

 ## Installation